personal-tom-walker/pokemon-app/README.md

 #### Known issues ####

 - Modal loading time for mbile is an issue. **Loading context needs adding for this** (*use pokeball gif*)
+- Nesting warning in global css file (*nesting used for element-specific scroll bar styling*)

 #### Learn More ####